 AdBlock Tester | Cover Your Tracks | Can You Block It? | |

 However, we didn't have the same luck with Cover Your Tracks.
-It failed to block tracking ads and invisible trackers.
-Also, it didn't obsure our fingerprint at all.
+It mostly failed to block tracking ads and invisible trackers.
+Also, it didn't obscure our fingerprint at all (which is typical of even the best ad blockers).

 Finally, AdBlock Premium also received a perfect score with Can You Block It, easily taking down ad blocker detectors, interstitial ads, and banner ads.